sadeq-yaqobi/car-dealership-webpage/README.md

 *Read this file in [English](README.md) | [فارسی](README.fa.md)*

 This is a web project for a car dealership webpage, showcasing available cars and providing information to potential customers.
-The project includes both English and Persian versions of the webpage.
+The project includes both English and Persian versions of the webpage.The webpage is built using Bootstrap, a popular front-end framework, to enhance the user interface and provide a responsive design.

 ![preview car dealership image](img/preview-car-dealership-img-01.png)